lanroo/lanroo/README.md

 ---

 ### 🌟 **About Me**
-- 🚀 Passionate about technology, coding, and UI/UX design
+- 🚀 Passionate about technology
-- 🖥️ Frontend & Backend Developer (but frontend is my happy place!)
+- 🖥️ Fullstack and AI
-- 🎨 Bringing life to web applications with creative designs
+- 🎨 Bringing life to web and mobile applications with creative designs
 - 🍵 Loves matcha, good music, and cool tech tools

 ---